RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Processing Semantics for the Critical Certificate Policies Extension

 Certificates issued under this policy shall not contain a critical certificate policies extension.

+### Inhibit Any Policy Extension

+The CAs may assert *InhibitAnyPolicy* in CA certificates.
+When present, this extension should be marked as noncritical\*, to support legacy applications that cannot process *InhibitAnyPolicy.*
+Skip certs shall be set to 0, since certificate policies are required in the Federal PKI.

+\*Note: The recommended criticality setting is different from RFC 5280.

 ## CRL Profile